kazuar/kazuar.github.io/_posts/2015-8-6-scrape-wikipedia-tutorial.md

 # Step 2: Get the details for each country
 Now that we have all the urls for the country data saved in **"`countries_urls`"**, we will extract the data that we actually want from these urls.

-Each url holds a list of countries and some information about them.
+Each url holds a list of countries and information about them.
 You can see examples of how this data looks in the following [page](https://en.wikipedia.org/wiki/Country_codes:_C) or in the following image:

 ![country_data]({{ site.baseurl }}/images/scrape_wikipedia_tutorial/country_data.png)